 Where to Buy Gift Cards Online with Your Checking Account

 Want to find more stores that will let you shop online with your checking account?
-Check out our article, Where to Shop Online and Pay with Checking Account Numbers Only.
+Check out our article about where to shop online with checking account numbers only.

 Where to Buy Gift Cards Online with Your PayPal Account

 Most online retailers offer the ability to pay with PayPal instead of entering checking account numbers to their websites because PayPal offers helpful security features including dispute resolution, fraud prevention, and purchase protection.
 It also saves you the time and hassle of linking your checking account to each individual retailer.

 If you don’t have a PayPal account, you’ll need to sign up on the PayPal homepage.
 Select the type of account you’d like to open (business or personal), then enter your name and email and create a password.
 You’ll then be guided through the steps to link your checking account.
 If you already have a PayPal account but haven’t linked a checking account, head to your Wallet, where you’ll see an option to link a bank account or debit/credit card.

 Stores That Accept PayPal and Sell Gift Cards

 Once you’ve linked a bank account to your PayPal account, you can buy gift cards online and pay with your checking account by choosing PayPal at checkout at these online stores: